silvinaroldan/VisionOS_By_Examples/README.md

 # VisionOS_By_Example

-This repository features a collection of examples I've made, alongside valuable resources from others to facilitate learning VisionOS.
+This repository features a collection of VisionOS samples I've made, alongside valuable resources from others to facilitate learning SwiftUI for Vision Pro.

 Note: The projects require Xcode 16